 Fix the Fast Blink

 Once you get your new LEDs installed you'll quickly find that your signals blink far faster than normal.
-This is a feature of your flasher designed to let you know when a bulb is burned out, which is exactly how the flasher sees the LED due to its much higher resistance.
+This is a feature of your flasher designed to let you know when a bulb is burned out, which is exactly how the flasher sees the LED due to its much higher resistance (which is due to the internal resistor, not the LED itself).

 The easiest option (if not the cheapest) might be to get an LED flasher for your bike.
 However, this may take away the auto-cancel function of your signals if you have that.